Wifi for asylum seekers in Plymouth NASS (National Asylum Support Services) accommodations.

 Furthermore, a small proportion of our service users have enrolled with ODILS and Plymouth City College courses.
 I was asked by a young lady in her late 20s living in a shared house, “how am I going to access my college course without Wifi or data?
 Some of my course is taught online.”

 The digital barrier had been reduced!
-However, with another lockdown and the uncertainty for how long restrictions could be imposed, refugees and asylum seekers face isolation once again.
+However, with the uncertainty for how long restrictions could be imposed, refugees and asylum seekers face isolation.

 We need your help!